 It is the process where specialists execute goods that have reached the end of their useful life, to provide them with proper environmental disposal.

 Consumers today are much more conscious of their actions, how they affect the carbon footprint, and what they can do to reduce it.
 They are more selective nowadays when choosing goods that were produced or delivered in methods that can be harmful to the environment.
-Because of this, 2023 we predict that more manufacturing and logistics industries will be adopting to the sustainable practices.

 The role of (IMO) in facing climate change